AlexCC93/readthedocs_test/docs/source/Nodes.rst

 .. image:: images/rosNodeInfo.png
    :alt: Executing ROS2 node info.

-And in a new terminal, execute:
+And `in a new terminal`_, execute:

+.. _in a new terminal: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation%20and%20software%20setup.html#opening-a-new-terminal-for-the-docker-container

 .. code-block:: console